Cash compensation today for those who purchased or financial-leased medium and heavy trucks between 1997-2011.

 - TransAtlantis is offering significant, upfront, nonrefundable cash for eligible trucks and percent of net recovery from the pursuit of the Truck Cartel case.

-- All legal and operating expenses are paid for by TransAtlantis and there is no cost to join the claim.
+- All legal and operating expenses are paid for by TransAtlantis and there is no cost to sell the damages claims to TransAtlantis.

 - While the European Commission imposed a fine of ~€3.8 billion on the Truck Manufacturers, affected Truck Purchasers must bring claims against the Truck Manufacturers to receive compensation.
 The EC explicitly invited any affected person or business to seek compensation for damages suffered.

 - Pursuing damages claims individually could be complicated and expensive.
 TransAtlantis Funding Lux S.à r.l., Luxembourg, (“TransAtlantis”) offers to buy the claims against significant upfront cash and pursue them on its own behalf and for its own account, thereby releasing Truck Purchasers from having to bring their own litigation against the cartelists